blindij/git-intro/_episodes/01-basics.md

 	runner.py
 ```

 Notice how git tells you what changes it will make with the commit and gives you instructions on the things you might want to do.
+With git you can bring the files to a new state or back to previous state.
+>
+> The flow of the example stalls with this figure.
+The figure is good, but requires explanation
+> Added a sentence, introducing the 'state', but I am not sure this i enough.
+>
 ### States of a file.

 In general files can have one of 4 states inside a git repository. *Image CC BY 3.0 from the Pro Git book.*